 If you choose to take out a private student loan rather than using your 401(k) funds, you can borrow the money you need without compromising your retirement.

 Often, the terms are quite reasonable, which allows you to find room in your budget to make a payment on a private student loan.

 If you decide to pass some of this responsibility onto your child, you can cosign a loan with them.
 Your credit is used to determine eligibility for the loan, which can result in a lower interest rate.

 Plus, some lenders will release you as the cosigner once your child has made a total of 24 consecutive, on-time payments.

 However, when you cosign a loan, you agree to take on all financial responsibility if your child defaults on their payments.
-That is something to consider, especially since it can negatively impact your credit score.
+That's something to consider, especially since it can negatively impact your credit score.

-If you want to learn more about how a private student loan can help fund your child’s education, check out our guide to The Best Private Student Loans of 2018.
+If you want to learn more about how a private student loan can help fund your child’s education, check out our guide to The Best Private Student Loans.